zuzannabak/student-motivation-thesis/README.md

 ## Project overview

-- **Goal:** Examine how future time perspective, personality traits, time use, financial support, and study-related factors are associated with students' learning engagement.
+- **Goal:** Analyse how future time perspective, personality traits, time use, financial support, and study-related characteristics are associated with students' learning engagement.
 - **Sample:** 198 university students in Poland (online survey).
 - **Design:** Cross-sectional study based on a questionnaire created in Microsoft Forms.
-- **Outcome:** An index of learning engagement (combined from several study-related behaviours), analysed in logarithmic form in the final model.
+- **Outcome variable:** Index of learning engagement (constructed from several study-related behaviours), analysed in **logarithmic form** in the final model.
+- **Result:** The final regression model explains about **57% of the variance** in engagement (R² ≈ 0.576).
-- **Tools:** R for data processing, regression modelling, and diagnostics.
+- **Tools:** R for data processing, regression modelling, diagnostics, and visualisation.

 ## Methods (short)